urbanekstan/Portfolio/README.md

 ***SOURCES***

-  A) CURRENT PROJECTS on Raspberry Pi server
+  A) CURRENT PROJECTS on MySQL python connection and Raspberry Pi LAMP stack

   B) RESEARCH SIMULATION of Methane diffusion through shale rock after fracking.
 CNTs used to simulate microscopic pores in shale rock.
 This was a year long research initiative.